 Time to proof until doubled in size.

-Divide dough to six pieces and back for a quick 15 minutes proof.
+Divide the dough into six pieces and back for a quick 15-minute proof.

 Next, wrapped up and ready for the final proof.